Mahatma Gandhi: Non-co-operation

 The massacre and Gandhi's non-violent response to it moved many, but also made some Sikhs and Hindus upset that Dyer was getting away with murder.
 Investigation committees were formed by the British, which Gandhi asked Indians to boycott.
-The unfolding events, the massacre and the British response, led Gandhi to the belief that Indians would never get fair and equal treatment under British rulers, and he shifted his attention to swaraj and political independence for India.
+The unfolding events, the massacre and the British response, led Gandhi to the belief that Indians will never get a fair equal treatment under British rulers, and he shifted his attention to swaraj and political independence for India.
 In 1921, Gandhi was the leader of the Indian National Congress.
 He reorganised the Congress.
-With Congress now behind him, and Muslim support triggered by his backing the Khilafat movement to restore the Caliph in Turkey, Gandhi had the political support and the attention of the British Raj.
+With Congress now behind Gandhi, and Muslim support triggered by his backing the Khilafat Movement to restore the Caliph in Turkey, Gandhi had political support and the attention of the British Raj.

 Gandhi expanded his nonviolent non-co-operation platform to include the swadeshi policy – the boycott of foreign-made goods, especially British goods.
 Linked to this was his advocacy that khadi (homespun cloth) be worn by all Indians instead of British-made textiles.
 Gandhi exhorted Indian men and women, rich or poor, to spend time each day spinning khadi in support of the independence movement.
 In addition to boycotting British products, Gandhi urged the people to boycott British institutions and law courts, to resign from government employment, and to forsake British titles and honours.
 Gandhi thus began his journey aimed at crippling the British India government economically, politically and administratively.

 The appeal of "Non-cooperation" grew, its social popularity drew participation from all strata of Indian society.
 Gandhi was arrested on 10 March 1922, tried for sedition, and sentenced to six years' imprisonment.
 He began his sentence on 18 March 1922.
 With Gandhi isolated in prison, the Indian National Congress split into two factions, one led by Chitta Ranjan Das and Motilal Nehru favouring party participation in the legislatures, and the other led by Chakravarti Rajagopalachari and Sardar Vallabhbhai Patel, opposing this move.
 Furthermore, co-operation among Hindus and Muslims ended as Khilafat movement collapsed with the rise of Atatürk in Turkey.
 Muslim leaders left the Congress and began forming Muslim organisations.
 The political base behind Gandhi had broken into factions.
-Gandhi was released in February 1924 for an appendicitis operation, having served only two years.
+He was released in February 1924 for an appendicitis operation, having served only two years.